-The Western Montana Freelance Farmhands is a listing of experienced farm workers who have been recommended by a previous employer in the region.
+Freelance Farmhands is a listing of experienced farm workers in Western Montana who have been recommended by a previous employer in the region.
 These workers can be contacted about short term work opportunities on farms and ranches in Western Montana.
-This shared pool of workers provide farmers and ranchers easy access to experienced workers who can assist regular staff for short-term projects.
+This shared pool of workers provides farmers and ranchers easy access to experienced workers who can assist regular staff for short-term projects.

 The List shares farm worker information among farmers in Missoula, Lake, and Ravalli counties.
-The Community Food and Agriculture Coalition hopes to build a management guide for this tool to share with other farm regions after the 2018 season.
+The Community Food and Agriculture Coalition plans to build a management guide for this tool to share with other farm regions.
 If you have any questions or are interested in more information about the tool, contact Dave.

 How It Works

-1. Farmers fill out an application to gain access to the farmhands list.
-Farmers may submit a worker at this time or at a future time.
+1. Farmers fill out an application to gain access to the farmhands list, farmers may also submit a worker at this time.
 CFAC will review your information and email you a link to the Freelance Farmhands list.

 2. Farmers may submit workers to the list at any time.
 Once a worker is submitted to the list CFAC will contact the farmhand to confirm details and availability.
 Upon confirmation, the worker’s reference and contact information will be added to the Freelance Farmhands list.